Skyrider3/BLOODAI/README.md

 # page 1 : Customer details end point
 # page 2 : Inncorect horizontal bar details -- we dont need all the reference values, we just need 3 levels [ below , safe , above(Red) ]
-# page 3 : Send Graph detail
+# page 3 :
-# page 4 : Add the Diet and Exercise functionalies to OPENAI AI
+# page 4 : Add the Diet and Exercise functionalies to OPENAI AI, Change this to OpenBioLLM-70B Model https://huggingface.co/aaditya/Llama3-OpenBioLLM-70B
 # page 5 : git
+# Added download report Functionality to the Navigation bar

+# Implement : Generate graph visualiztion of BioMarker interactions :  https://gephi.org/users/tutorial-visualization/.

+## RESEARCH
+# 1) We need to implement the correlation analysis for Biomarker interactions
+# 2) we need to figiure out which biomarkers are highly correlated and we can skip those in blood tests
+# 3) Implementation : single patient multiple tests in the trail and tracking other variables for effect on the outcomes

+### Try Monto Carlo simulation [ Deep Research ]